mbappeenjoyer/GIF-QA/readme.md

 ![eqn](https://github.com/user-attachments/assets/6da7178d-9486-4961-886b-1b0908ac182b)

-We then consider the last hidden state of the LLM, and the loss is then computed as the RMSE loss obtained from the unmasked positions of the image tokens, i.e,
+We then consider the last hidden state of the LLM, and the loss is then computed as the RMSE loss obtained from the unmasked positions of the image tokens.
+This is added to the standard cross entropy loss.